Not currently logged in. [Login or Create an Account]

 Given the residential density of the block and the upcoming park on Spring street, Harlem Place is an alley with a lot of potential.
 While it is still used for service access, the span certainly fits the bill for a potentially green, pedestrian-oriented space.

-On Thursday, November 19, the Bren team -- who have put together a website for their project -- will present three scenarios for the alleyway and get those in attendance to weigh in on how they might use the space.
+On Thursday, November 19, the Bren team -- who have -- will present three scenarios for the alleyway and get those in attendance to weigh in on how they might use the space.
 The meeting takes place at 6:30pm, at the LATC (514 S. Spring).
-Those unable to attend can fill out a survey online.
+Those unable to attend can .

 SHARE: